 1001.
 PARLIAMENTARY AUTHORITY.

 Matters not covered by these Rules shall be governed by Mason’s Manual of Legislative Procedure.
 It is the duty of the Chairman to interpret the Rules.
 Matters not covered by Mason’s Manual of Legislative Procedure shall be determined by the Chairman subject to the right of a Member to appeal the Chairman’s ruling.
+The Council recognizes the principle of stare decisis in resolving questions of order.

 1002.
 GENDER RULE OF CONSTRUCTION.

-Unless the context indicates otherwise, words importing one gender include the other gender.
+Unless the context indicates otherwise, words importing one gender include other genders.

 1003.
 SUSPENSION OF RULES.